$315 | 8 Weeks

 Food Writing Course Outline

 Each week includes suggested readings, all of which will be available on the web.
+This course does not meet on Zoom.

-Unit 1.
-Restaurant Reviews:
+Week 1.
+Restaurant Reviews

 I will introduce the class and how it works and go over discussion participation guidelines and best practices.
 Then we will read a standard restaurant review and discuss the basics of writing your own.